 They obviously didn’t know how to selectively breed the leggy green beauties to get rid of the THC.
 I’m pretty sure they didn’t even know what THC was.

 Please note: As with all my health-related posts, this is in no way intended as a means for self-diagnosis of any condition or medical advice.
 If you have a medical issue, see a doctor.
 If you think hemp products may be helpful for a condition, you might want to see a holistic doctor or herbalist.

 But Does CBD Oil Have THC in It?

 Well… not in any discernable amount, if you get a high-quality product.
-CBD oil (and hemp seed oil, for that matter) contain less than 0.3%.
+Generally, CBD oil (and in particular, hemp seed oil) contain less than 0.3%.
 Some manufacturers boast that their oil contains less than 0.2% THC.
 In other words, CBD oil does not contain nearly enough THC to give you a buzz.